Optional Practical Training

 STEM OPT Extension Eligibility

-- As a legal F-1 student, you must first be approved for and engaged in standard Post-Completion Optional Practical Training (OPT) based on a bachelor's, master's, or doctoral degree in a STEM field that appears on the DHS STEM-Designated Degree Program List.
+- As an F-1 student, you must first be approved for and engaged in a period of standard Post-Completion Optional Practical Training (OPT) based on a bachelor's, master's, or doctoral degree in a STEM field that appears on the DHS STEM-Designated Degree Program List.

 - You must apply for the STEM OPT extension before your standard period of post-completion OPT expires.
 You must also be sure to submit the application within 60 days of the issuance of the new STEM OPT I-20.
 Any application received by the USCIS Processing Center after the standard OPT post-completion expires will not be approved for a STEM extension.